omnia-network/omnia-proxy/README.md

 ```
 A useful tool to generate WireGuard configurations is [WireGuard Tools](https://www.wireguardconfig.com/).

-From the Gateway, send HTTP requests that are supposed to be sent to the Backend to `PROXY_INTERNAL_ADDRESS`.
+From the Gateway, send HTTP requests that are supposed to be sent to the Backend to `PROXY_INTERNAL_ADDRESS`, adding a `X-Destination-Url` header to tell the proxy where to forward the request, e.g. the Backend canister URL or the Application canister URL.

 ## Current limitations
 - The proxy should dump the configuration to `volumes/proxy-rs/data/db.json` but for some reason the vpn key contains empty values.